 Penalty: a fine of $5 000.

+[Regulation 114 amended: Gazette 27 Jun 2019 p.
+2423.]

 Subdivision 8 — Export depots

 115. Responsibilities of export depot operator if no NLIS device applied to animal

 (1) Unless an inspector in a particular case approves otherwise, if an animal to which an NLIS device is not applied is moved to an export depot, the export depot operator must, within the period specified in subregulation (2) —